JuKaCo/JuKaCo/README.md

 - 👋 Hi, I’m Juan Carlos Condori Caviña
-- 👀 I’m interested in angular projects, ecommerce and backend services
+- 👀 I’m interested in angular, react projects, ecommerce and backend services
 - 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on your projects
 - 📫 How to reach me?
 Easy, send me a mail: jucaco89@gmail.com